BunnyHelp/BunnysTwitterScraper/README.md

 # BunnysTwitterScraper

-Hello there, this is my first real "program".
-I don't entirely know what I'm doing.
-I've been mostly a script kiddy (minus the hacking part), but in light of recent events, I decided to make this in order to archive tweets about the protesting.

-This will download the Tweet's text, the person's Twitter handle, screen name, what they tweeted from, where they tweeted from (if available), and the tweet's current likes and retweets.
+This will download a Tweet's text, the person's Twitter handle, screen name, what they tweeted from, where they tweeted from (if available), and the tweet's current likes and retweets.
 Getting the number of replies requires a premium API key (which costs $$$)

 If there is a photo or video attached to the tweet, youtube-dl downloads the video, and the Twitter API & wget get the photos.

-The .js file, powered by Node.js and Puppeteer, opens a headless browser to get a screenshot of the tweet.
+Pypeteer opens an internal headless browser, to get a screenshot of the page.

-This is currently what I would call a beta.
-It's a 2005 Toyota Corolla with a manual transmission.
-It works, but it's not exactly attractive, and setup could be a pain.

 # REQUIREMENTS
 This is intended for Windows.
-I have no clue how it will work on other platforms.
-It probably won't.
+Good luck with other platforms.

 If you don't have a Twitter developer account / API keys, you'll need to sign up for one at https://developer.twitter.com/en/apply-for-access in order to access the API, which you need to use this program.
-Once you have your account, create an app (I dont think good app names and descriptions are critical), and you should have gotten a couple API keys.
+Once you have your account, create an app (you don't need to be super serious), and you should have gotten a couple API keys.
 Hooray!

 EDIT THESE API KEYS INTO THE EMPTY STRINGS IN THE .py FILE.

-If you don't have the needed modules, I REALLY recommend installing pip if you haven't already https://pip.pypa.io/en/stable/installing/

 # INSTALLATION
-Download this repository as a zip file, and put the files into your desired place of download.

 What's a setup.py file?
 I don't know.
 So here's how you set this up.

-You will need:
+Get Pip if you don't have it already, it will make your life easier https://pip.pypa.io/en/stable/installing/

+Download this repository as a zip file, and put the files into your desired place of download.

-Python (duh, the main file is a .py file) - https://www.python.org/downloads/ - I've been using it with version 3.8, but it should maybe hopefully probably work with older-ish versions.
+You will need Python (duh, the main file is a .py file) - https://www.python.org/downloads/ - I've been using it with version 3.8, but it should maybe hopefully probably work with older-ish versions.

-Node.js - https://nodejs.org/en/download/  - Just use the Windows Installer.
-If you've already installed it, I hope you have a node.exe file in the directory C:\Program Files\nodejs\ AND MAKE SURE THIS IS IN WINDOWS'S PATH.
-I'm not sure if it comes default with the installation - instructions on how to do that are here: https://www.youtube.com/watch?v=pYvL6e4NDv4

-Puppeteer - https://github.com/puppeteer/puppeteer - command to install is `npm i puppeteer` in the windows CMD (once Node.js is installed and put into Windows's PATH)
-Note: I think there is a small memory leak issue with puppeteer, so you may want to restart your PC after downloading a few hundred tweets

-To install the needed Python modules:

-In the Windows command prompt, you can type `pip install youtube-dl`, `pip install tweepy`, `pip install tld`, `pip install wget`
+To install the needed Python modules: In the Windows command prompt, you can type `pip install youtube-dl`, `pip install tweepy`, `pip install tld`, `pip install pyppeteer`, `pip install wget`

 # HOW TO RUN